-- Both alternatives are consistent with the park's purposes and values.
+All three alternatives are consistent with the park's purposes and values.
 The park was established to preserve, protect, interpret, and research the Grand Canyon and surrounding landscape.
 If no SRM building were constructed under Alternative 1 (No Action), then park operations would continue to operate in their current manner, becoming somewhat more inefficient over time due to resources being expended for maintenance and upkeep of buildings used in a way not originally intended when constructed.
 However, these inefficiencies would not impede the park from maintaining its purposes and values as established in its enabling legislation.
-If the SRM building were constructed under Alternative 2 (Preferred), park operations would be improved, consistent with the park's enabling legislation.
-Neither alternative would interfere with preservation of park natural and cultural resources - No alternative impedes attainment of the park's desired future, and while Alternative 1 (No Action) would delay this action, it could still be considered in the future.
-Alternative 2 (Preferred) would construct a new SRM building consistent with the GMP - Under both alternatives, visitors would continue to have opportunities to enjoy, learn about, or be inspired by park resources and values.
+If the SRM building were constructed under Alternative 2 (Preferred) or Alternative 3, park operations would be improved, consistent with the park's enabling legislation.
+Implementation of any of these alternatives would not interfere with preservation of park natural and cultural resources

+- No alternative impedes attainment of the park's desired future, and while Alternative 1 (No Action) would delay this action, it could still be considered in the future.
+Alternative 2 (Preferred) and Alternative 3 would construct a new SRM building consistent with the GMP intent to construct new facilities in disturbed areas.
+Alternatives 2 and 3 would construct a new SRM building to meet operational needs. - Under these alternatives visitors would continue to have opportunities to enjoy, learn about, or be inspired by park resources and values.
 Alternative 1 (No Action) would maintain visitor use and experience exactly as it is now.
-Alternative 2 (Preferred) would enhance visitor use and experience through providing a facility with access to research materials

-Both alternatives provide for employee work facilities that do not unreasonably interfere with park programs, an appropriate use, the natural atmosphere, or concessioner activities.
-Alternative 1 (No Action) would not involve construction-related activities, thereby maintaining existing conveniences and current atmosphere.
-During SRM facility construction under Alternative 2 (Preferred), there would be short-term temporary visitor disturbance as a result of noise, dust, more limited parking, trail closure, and construction equipment; however, inconveniences would be limited to the construction period only
+Alternatives 2 (Preferred) and 3 would somewhat enhance visitor use and experience through providing a facility with access to research materials - Each alternative would provide for employee work facilities that do not unreasonably interfere with park programs, an appropriate use, the natural atmosphere, or concessioner activities.
+Alternative 1 (No Action) would only involve construction-related activities during necessary building repairs, thereby causing short-term disturbance and possible displacement of employee work areas.
+During SRM facility construction under Alternative 2 (Preferred) or Alternative 3, there would be short-term temporary visitor and employee disturbances as a result of noise, dust, more limited parking, trail closure, and construction equipment.
+These inconveniences would be limited to the construction period only

-Overall, analysis of effects on resources, park operations, and employee and visitor health and safety indicates there are no major adverse effects under either alternative; effects were analyzed as minor to moderate.
-Based on this, and the above analysis, there would be no unacceptable impacts from either alternative.
+Overall, analysis of effects on resources, park operations, and employee and visitor health and safety indicates there are no major adverse effects under Alternatives 1-3; effects were analyzed as negligible to moderate.
+Based on this, and the above analysis, there would be no unacceptable impacts from these alternatives.